-Specific Features of E Shares
+Specific Features of E and EA Shares

-E Shares will only be available to institutional clients such as pension funds, sovereign wealth funds and official institutions at the discretion of the Management Company and can be denominated in any currency.
-E Shares are also available to mutual funds and such distributors which according to regulatory requirements, or based on individual fee arrangements with their clients, are not allowed to accept and keep trail commissions.
+E and EA Shares are available to institutional clients such as pension funds, sovereign wealth funds and official institutions, as well as mutual funds and distributors, at the discretion of the Management Company, and can be denominated in any currency.

-E share fees for each Fund are separately disclosed in the Fund details.
+E and EA share fees for each Fund are separately disclosed in the Fund details.

-E Shares will only be available until the total Net Asset Value of all available Share Classes within a Fund reaches or is greater than USD 100,000,000 or an equivalent amount in another currency; or any other amount as specifically determined by the Management Company for any Fund.
+E and EA Shares will only be available until the total Net Asset Value of all available Share Classes within a Fund reaches or is greater than USD 100,000,000 or an equivalent amount in another currency; or any other amount as specifically determined by the Management Company for any Fund.

-Once the total Net Asset Value of the Share Classes available in a Fund, as of any Calculation Day, reaches or is greater than USD 100,000,000 or an equivalent amount in another currency, or as specifically determined for a Fund by the Management Company, the E Share Class in that Fund will be closed to Investors for subscription.
-The Management Company may re-open the E Share Classes at its discretion without notice to Shareholders.
+Once the total Net Asset Value of the Share Classes available in a Fund, as of any Calculation Day, reaches or is greater than USD 100,000,000 or an equivalent amount in another currency, or as specifically determined for a Fund by the Management Company, the E and EA Share Classes in that Fund will be closed to Investors for subscription.
+The Management Company may re-open the E and EA Share Classes at its discretion without notice to Shareholders.